Piterbrito/TextMining-SentmentAnalysis--Twitter/README.md

-# Idian Elections, Text-Mining Group-Project
+# Indian Elections, Text-Mining Group-Project
 Text Mining Data fromm Twitter APIs

 # Goal
-Create a scripit using Python that extract Tweets related of the prime minister of India called "Modi" and get Insights about his popularity.
+Create a scripit using Python that extract Tweets related to the prime minister of India, "Narendra Modi" and get Insights about his popularity.

 # Plan